The War of the Gargantuas: Production

 The War of the Gargantuas was the third and final co-production collaboration between Toho and Henry G. Saperstein's UPA.
-Towards the end of 1965, Toho informed director Ishirō Honda that his director's contract would not be renewed and Iwao Mori told him that he would need to speak with producer Tomoyuki Tanaka about each assignment.
-Seiji Tani, Honda's new chief assistant, spoke about actor Russ Tamblyn and Honda not agreeing on set, with Tamblyn often doing the exact opposite of what Honda instructed, Tani stated: "Honda-san had to hold back and bear so much during that one.
-[Russ Tamblyn] was such an asshole".
-Tamblyn felt his lines in the film were so bad that he improvised them all.
-It was co-producer Saperstein's choice to replace Nick Adams with Tamblyn, later stating "Tamblyn was a royal pain in the ass".
+Toward the end of 1965, Toho told director Ishirō Honda that his director's contract would not be renewed and Iwao Mori told him he would need to speak with producer Tomoyuki Tanaka about each assignment.
+Seiji Tani, Honda's new chief assistant, spoke about on-set disputes between actor Russ Tamblyn and Honda, with Tamblyn often doing the exact opposite of what Honda instructed.
+Tani said: "Honda-san had to hold back and bear so much during that one.
+[Tamblyn] was such an asshole".
+Tamblyn felt his lines in the film were so bad that he improvised replacements.
+Saperstein, who chose to replace Nick Adams with Tamblyn, later said, "Tamblyn was a royal pain in the ass".

 The film was originally announced as The Frankenstein Brothers, then The Two Frankensteins, Frankenstein vs. Frankenstein, Frankenstein's Decisive Battle, and Frankenstein's Fight during script writing processes.
-The film was originally intended as a sequel to Frankenstein vs. Baragon, with Honda biographers Ryfle and Godziszewski noting that the continuity between the two films was "somewhat fuzzy".
-The film was created quickly, with writer Kimura's final draft on the screenplay being dated 23 April 1966.
-Honda shot the film's dramatic footage between May 9 and June 4, with Tsuburaya's special effects crew finishing in mid-July.
-The American version had Honda shoot additional scenes and UPA had Toho release the negatives, outtakes and other footage such as sound and music elements.
+It was originally intended as a sequel to Frankenstein vs. Baragon, with Honda biographers Ryfle and Godziszewski noting that the continuity between the two films was "somewhat fuzzy".
+The film was created quickly, with Kimura's final draft on the screenplay dated 23 April 1966.
+Honda shot the film's dramatic footage between May 9 and June 4 and Tsuburaya's special effects crew finished in mid-July.
+The American version had Honda shoot additional scenes and UPA had Toho release the negatives, outtakes, and other footage, such as sound and music elements.
 Tab Hunter was originally cast as Dr. Stewart, but was replaced by Tamblyn during pre-production.